How to recycle your food waste

 If you want to buy compostable caddy liners, the kitchen caddy is 7 litres and the kerbside caddy is 23 litres.

-We will no longer accept food waste in your green or black wheelie bins.
+We do not accept food waste in your green or black wheelie bins

 Keeping flies and their maggots away

 During hot weather, you may find that flies are attracted to your kitchen and kerbside caddies.
 Female flies will lay eggs on any organic matter that will provide a source of food for them when they emerge as larvae or maggots.
 There are some simple steps you can take to keep flies and foul smells at bay.

 Understanding the life cycle of the fly